Compare & Contrast

 Morrisons vs Waitrose Supermarkets

-I have shopped occasionally at Morrisons and have found their staff to be cordial and lighthearted, although a little unhappy.
+I have shopped occasionally at Morrisons and have found their staff to be cordial and lighthearted, although just a tad unhappy.
 During the height of the pandemic, I visited their store to stock up on essentials - water in particular.

-I had done most of my shopping and had yet to get the water - that aisle was in the corner, and I was at the end of the aisle nearest to it.
-It was separated by a plastic stand and a bit of tape.
-There were about 10 shoppers in the store and 20 staff.
-There was no one near the water.
+Thankfully, I had done most of my shopping but had yet to get the water.
+That particular aisle was in the corner and I was at the end of the aisle nearest to it.
+Separated by a simple plastic stand and a bit of black tape that looked much like a belt, I was sorely tempted to get my 50+ year old out of shape body to jump the barrier.

 "Should I make a run for it?"

-The kindly staff member replaced the barrier and tried to apologise to me.
 "It's cos of this Corona thing."
-She said with a smile
+She said with a thin smile.

-"I know," I agreed with a sigh.
-"But don't you think it's getting more and more like a Nazi state?"
+"I know," I agreed with a sigh, she appeared to be in alignment with my thoughts, "But don't you think it's getting more and more like a Nazi state?"

-She immediately took offence to that and followed me along the aisle towards the water, to the till, where she had already given prior information to the till staff that I was probably a trouble maker.
+She continued to march me towards the till - where she had obviously already given prior information to the staff I was one of these trouble makers.

-I unpacked my trolley in the most jovial of natures, trying to engage with the staff member on the till.
-But she was having none of it.
+As I unpacked my trolley, I smiled and attempted to engage in convivial conversation.
+The most jovial of natures was conjured up - just so I could get through the experience.
+But, trying to engage with the staff member on the till who was having none of it, proved a tiresome exercise.

-Upon payment of my items, my friendly (not) escort, escorted me out through the exit door. the 2 Security Guards almost stood to attention.
-So, I smiled at them and asked where the cash point was, then asked them how to navigate the taped off areas.
+Upon receving credit card and paying for my items, my friendly (not) escort, escorted me out through the exit door. where two Security Guards almost stood to attention.
+I smiled my best smile at them and, for good measure (to demonstrate I wasn't a nasty person), I asked where the cashpoint machine was, then asked them how to navigate the taped off areas.

-Waitrose, on the other hand, were filled with polite staff who waved me through, trusting that I would make my own clever decisions on social distancing.
+Waitrose, on the other hand, were filled with polite staff who waved me through.
+They trusted I would make my own clever decisions on social distancing.
 They smiled at me, encouraged me to be at ease and even asked me to enjoy my customer experience.

 I will buy from them again.